HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 The median mobile page loads 13 images per page.
 And even at the 90th percentile "only" 56 images are loaded per page.
 Considering the visual nature of today's web, this seems reasonable as long as loading these images follows best practices.

-If you now think that 56 images per page is a lot, I better not tell you that on mobile the page with the highest image count loaded more than two thousand images.
+If you now think that 56 images per page is a lot, we probably shouldn’t tell you that the page on mobile with the highest image count loaded more than two thousand images.

 2,174
 *Highest image request count on mobile.*

 Images aren't just pervasive and plentiful.
-Most of the time, they're also a central part of users' experiences.
+Most of the time they're also a central part of users' experiences.
 One way to measure that is to see how often images are responsible for pages' Largest Contentful Paint.

 68.5%
 *Mobile pages whose LCP responsible element has an image.*